swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

 ### Push to the Git repository

-Push the changes to git.
+Push the changes to Git.

 ```sh
 # Add all the files